Skip to contents

 Simulate hydraulics

-Once the three key parameters are determined, the simulation of the hydraulic behavior of the building for the flood event designed can be simulated.
-To do so, floodam.building provides the function analyse_hydraulics().
-This function takes three mandatory parameters:
+Once the two key parameters are determined, the simulation of the building’s hydraulic dynamics during the flood event designed can be simulated using the function analyse_hydraulic().
+To use this functions you should provide, at least, the following four parameters:

 • model: the output of the function analyse_model() (see above)